Declaration Date – Definition, Importance, Dates & Options

 • Ex-dividend date: 23rd of March 2020

-If a purchaser sells his stock before 23rd March 2020, then they won’t remain eligible to get the dividend payout on 12th April 2020.
+If a purchaser sells their stock before 23rd March 2020, then they won’t remain eligible to get the dividend payout on 12th April 2020.
 But if they give out their stock on 30th March 2020, they will stay entitled to get the dividend payout on 12th April 2020.

 Conclusion